jonator/osmosis-agent-toolkit/README.md

 The core package contains the core functionality that is used by the other packages.
 This is where registry data, query clients, and sign and broadcast logic is defined.

+### `@osmosis-agent-toolkit/ai-sdk`

+An implementation of Vercel's [AI SDK](https://sdk.vercel.ai/) for the Osmosis Agent Toolkit.

 ### `@osmosis-agent-toolkit/mcp`

-Model Context Protocol (MCP) implementation of the Osmosis Agent Toolkit.
+Model Context Protocol (MCP) server implementation of the Osmosis Agent Toolkit.

 #### Usage with Claude Desktop or Cursor